-When traffic loss happens it can feel like a personal attack on your website from Google and other search engines.
-What you have to understand is that Google is just an algorithm that takes in data and makes changes based on the data – it’s not personal.
+When traffic loss happens, it can feel like a personal attack on your website from Google and other search engines.
+You have to understand that Google is just an algorithm that takes in data and makes changes based on the data – it’s not personal.

 Traffic loss occurs due to one (or more) of these reasons.

-- Shady SEO practices done by your SEO team or SEO firm
+- Your SEO team or SEO firm does shady SEO practices.

-- A recent update that either your website was rightfully caught in, or an update that caught your website by mistake – usually it’s the former, although most think it’s the later.
+- A recent update that either your website was rightfully caught in or an update that caught your website by mistake – usually it’s the former, although most think it’s the latter.

 - Your competition just started doing awesome SEO – and now outranks you.

 - You redesigned your website and didn’t have a transition plan.

 Remember to use all of these data points when diagnosing the problem, don’t just focus on one or two.
 You’ll need to understand what each means individually towards solving you traffic loss problem, as well as what they mean to each other. – Bill Ross, Linchpin, A Raleigh SEO Agency

 Checkpoint #1: Ranking Sensors

 Ranking sensors have become a great resource for determining fluctuations in rankings across thousands or millions of keywords, that as a business, you normally would not have insight into.

-These can be used to determine if there was a rankings update or massive shift in rankings that could indicate a Google update.
+These can be used to determine if there was a rankings update or a massive shift in rankings that could indicate a Google update.

 There are a couple that we recommend keeping an eye on.
 These include: